teachingworkshops-extra/comp4960-sp24-projects-shneydermandatwit/README.md

    ```sh
    npm run dev
    ```
-6. Open website
-   In the front end terminal type
+6. In the front end terminal, type
    ```sh
    o
    ```
-   for the website to appear on your defaulted browser
+   for the website to appear